qi-zohair/latent-light-manifestation-algorithm-for-low-light-image-enhancement/README.md

 # latent-light-manifestation-algorithm-for-low-light-image-enhancement
-latent light manifestation algorithm for low-light image enhancement
+Latent Light Manifestation (LLM) algorithm for low-light image enhancement

 This code belongs to the following paper: